microsoft/vscode-docs/docs/editor/debugging.md

 ## Mono Debugging

 On Linux or OS X, the Mono debugging support of VS Code requires [Mono](http://www.mono-project.com/) version 3.12 or later.
-If you intend to build ASP.NET Core applications with Visual Studio Code, we recommend you first follow the steps **Installing ASP.NET Core and DNX** in [ASP.NET Core Applications](/docs/runtimes/ASPnet5.md) which will install a version of Mono that supports debugging.
+If you intend to build .NET Core applications with Visual Studio Code, we recommend you first follow the steps in [.NET Core and Visual Studio](/docs/runtimes/dotnet.md).

 If you just want to try VS Code Mono debugging, you can either download the latest Mono version for Linux or OS X at [Mono project](http://www.mono-project.com/download/) or you can use your package manager.

 * On OS X: `brew install mono`
 * On Linux: `sudo apt-get install mono-complete`